 The best Chase student credit card is the new Chase Freedom® Student credit card, which launched in June 2019.
 This card has a $0 annual fee and gives 1% cash back on all purchases.

-It has some nice rewards bonuses, too, starting with 5,000 bonus points (worth $50 as a statement credit) simply for making a single purchase within three months of opening an account.
+It has some nice rewards bonuses, too, starting with $50 simply for making a single purchase within three months of opening an account.
 Plus, keeping your account in good standing by paying your monthly bills on time is good for a $20 bonus each year for up to five years.

-When it was still being offered, the +1 Student Card was available to newcomers with limited or no credit history.
-That’s important because the replacement that Chase tried to pawn off on college students afterward, the Chase Freedom Unlimited Card, requires at least good credit history for approval.
-Chase Freedom Unlimited, one of the best cash back credit cards overall, was never officially branded as being for students.
+Those rewards rates and fees are pretty good, though not quite on par with the best student credit cards on the market right now.
+Chase Freedom Unlimited®, one of the best cash back credit cards overall, was never officially branded as being for students.
 But Chase recommended it for these scholarly credit newcomers on its website for a while.

 Now, however, things are looking up for college students shopping for a credit card.
-Chase, one of the largest credit card companies around, has now officially rejoined the ranks of student credit card issuers.
+Chase, one of the largest credit card companies around, has now officially re-joined the ranks of student credit card issuers.
 As a result, 6 of the 7 biggest credit card issuers in the U.S. have at least one credit card offer for college students.